-i If you have installed a spare wheel, the tire pressure monitoring system will not function for this wheel.
-The spare wheel is not equipped with a sensor for the tire pressure monitoring system.
+(i) If you have installed an emergency spare wheel or spare wheel, the tire pressure monitor will not function for this wheel.
+The emergency spare wheel or spare wheel is not equipped with a sensor for monitoring tire pressure.

 Installing/removing the spare wheel